WestPeakResearch/WestPeakWebsite/src/content/Team/Dansie-Feng/index.md

 headshot: Dansie_Feng.jpg
 ---

-Dansie is a third-year Science student majoring in Statistics.
+Dansie is a third-year Science student specializing in Statistics with a minor in Commerce.
 This fall, she is working at BCI in Victoria.
+Outside of school, Dansie enjoys hiking, traveling and digital painting.